csipapicsa/Dictionary/README.md

 ### TODO:
+#### Soon
+  - Check whenever sound card is available
+	- If is not, skip to use it
+  - Don't add the words to the teaching list, which has 6 good hit in a row
+  - Don't show the pandas append bullshit message in the end
+#### Later on
   - After a help sentence arises add NOK to the statistics
   - Handle if the sheet is not available (no internet, make local copy, etc)
+	- Version control?
+Differencies between two dataframe?
+Local copy vs cloud.

   tags: google sheet, python, dictionary, word teacher, learning